mwat56/sessions/README.md

 This way there will be no session file created for the unwanted page element.

 Or – you could just ignore this inconvenience and let the library's internal Garbage Collector take care of the unneeded sessions.
-Empty sessions (i.e. sessions with no data added to it) will not
+Empty sessions (i.e. sessions with no data added to it) will not be saved to disk.

 ### GETter